Catholic Prayer For A Friend

 Prayer is not just about asking for things; it’s also about putting ourselves in God’s hands and trusting Him with everything.
 In petitions, we specifically ask God something specific – like healing a loved one or granting victory over our enemies.

-READ: Catholic Prayer For Strength And Courage
+READ: Catholic Prayer For Families

 How to Pray for a Friend